olehermanse/paintdry/README.md

 ]
 ```

-Thus, the entire responsbility of the module is to receive some instructions about what resources it should watch, and return a list of their current values.
+Thus, the entire responsbility of the module is to receive some instructions about what observations it should watch, and return a list of their current values.

-Note that the module returns a list of resources, but this doesn't have to be the same length as the input.
+Note that the module returns a list of observations, but this doesn't have to be the same length as the input.
-The module might "discover" more resources, for example if it's doing a recursive `wget` download and wants to track each part of a web page as a separate resource.
+The module might "discover" more observations, for example if it's doing a recursive `wget` download and wants to track each part of a web page as a separate resource.

-**Table - resources**:
+**Table - observations**:

 ```
 Module,   Type,           Identifier, Value, First seen,  Last seen